ypsitau/gmc4sim/README.md

 Source Build
 ------------
-Make sure that Visual Studio 2015 has been installed and follow the steps below:
+Make sure that Visual Studio 2015 has been installed, and follow the steps below:

 1. Run `setup.bat` in `guest` directory, which creates wxWidgets library files.

-2. Open `src/gmc4sim.sln` with Visual Studio 2015 and buid it in `Release` configuration.
+2. Open `src/gmc4sim.sln` with Visual Studio 2015 and build it with `Release` configuration.
-   This will create `gmc4sim.exe` and `gmc4tool.exe` in `bin-x86`.
+   This will create executables `gmc4sim.exe` and `gmc4tool.exe` in the directory `bin-x86`.

 Binary Install